The Monsoon Diaries

 We’re your everyday students and young professionals who ignore the “Yeah, but…” excuse, kick the bucket list, and jet-set around the world without taking time off.
-In the past 7 years, we’ve taken hundreds of our readers (aka “monsooners”) to over 150 countries on our monsoon trips without skipping class, quitting work, missing shifts, or breaking the budget.
-For those of you who’ve heard it before — “I don’t have time or money” — we find ways around all of it and make it work.
+Having travelled over 160 countries in 7 years without skipping class, quitting work, missing shifts, or breaking the budget, we find ways around the habit of saying “I don’t have time or money” and make it work.
 We come home with too many stories to share and filled with saudade, and then we do it again.

 “If you want to go fast, go alone.
 If you want to go far, go together.”